lhenriet/cirq-pasqal/pasqal-doc/devices.md

 ### Measurement limitation

 The other restriction is on the measurement operation, which has to occur on all the qubits and at the end of the circuit.
-This means that it should correspond to a single `cirq.ops.Operation` with a `cirq.ops.MeasurementGate` applied on all the qubits in the device.
+This means that it should correspond to a single `cirq.ops.GateOperation` with a `cirq.ops.MeasurementGate` applied on all the qubits in the device, which is easily obtained through the `cirq.measure(*qubits)` where `qubits` should be a `list`or `tuple` of all the device's qubits.

 ### Usage